 The Ohio Department of Education performs an annual evaluation of local school districts based on a Performance Index and a number of Indicators.
-Due to the COVID-19 pandemic, the full indicators for each grade 2019-2020 were unavailable.
+Due to the COVID-19 pandemic, the full indicators for each rating in 2019-2020 were unavailable.
 The following figures illustrate the Delaware City School District academic rankings by component.
-The Delaware City's School District's grades varied.
-The strongest components were "Progress" and "Gap Closing", and the weakest components being "Improving At-Risk K-3 Readers" and "Prepared for Success."
+The Delaware City's School District's ratings varied.
+The strongest components were "Progress" and "Gap Closing", and the weakest components being "Achievement" and "Early Literacy."
+It's of note that "College/Career Readiness" is approximately 10 % lower than the average for other local school districts.

-In addition to the Student Performance Grades, the Ohio Department of Education does a profile on the educators for the district.
-Educators for the Delaware City School District have an average of 8 years of experience.
+In addition to the Student Performance Ratings, the Ohio Department of Education does a profile on the educators for the district.
+Educators for the Delaware City School District have an average of 9 years of experience.
 Salaries are above some of the rural school districts like the Buckeye Valley and Big Walnut School Districts.
 Educators in this school district are highly educated.
 All educators have attained a Bachelor's Degree, and the majority have attained a Master's Degree.